bshrestha-1/Linkedin_job_recommendation/README.md

   - Job Description: A brief description of the job you are interested in.
   - Salary Range: The minimum and maximum expected salary.
   - Skills Required: A comma-separated list of important skills for the job.
-  - Work Type: The type of work (e.g., Full-time, Part-time).

 The script will then process this information, filter relevant jobs, and generate recommendations.
 The recommendations will be saved in a file called recommendations.csv.